Skip to content

 Taiwan

-Also, you are sure to see someone Bua Buay, as one particular rite is called in the Taiwanese language.
+Also, you will surely see someone Bua Buay, as one particular rite is called in the Taiwanese language.
 These are used to ask deities questions.

 It doesn’t matter if visitors don’t know how to draw a fortune stick.
 The volunteers in the temple and the older generations will be happy to teach you these old traditions.